cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/openstack_basics.md

 **Notes**

 * `openstack_auth_url` - a Keystone v3 authentication url.
 * `openstack_external_network` - the Floating IP network name in OpenStack.
-For example, in RackSpace it is "GATEWAY_NET".
+For example, in RackSpace, it is "GATEWAY_NET".
 * `base_image_id` - the image_id of a CentOS 7 image in your OpenStack account.
 * `base_flavor_id` - the image flavor id (the "t-shirt" size of the VM).
 * `openstack_user_domain_name` - usually "default".